-Dr Phouul, an internationality recognised expert said this time of the year the sea is unseasonal warm, coupled with very low spring tides cause by the recent full moon and the jellyfish the dolphins feed on have been colonising the warmer Sussex waters.
+Dr Phouul, an internationality recognised expert said this time of the year the sea is unseasonably warm, coupled with very low spring tides caused by the recent full moon and the jellyfish the dolphins feed on have been colonising the warmer Sussex waters.
 It’s the bright pink colouration of the jellyfish that produces such an amazing natural rainbow colouring in the skins of the dolphins combined with an increase in their hormones due to their early April breeding season.
-Rainbow Dolphins form same sex pairs to look after the young in their pod, this behaviour is very common in the animal world.
+Rainbow Dolphins form same sex pairs to look after the young in their pod, this behaviour is very common in the animal world. slot dana 5000

 The Rainbow Dolphins have been seen for the last three days enjoying the very low tides just around the West Pier which is bringing them into contact with people who are exploring the exposed foreshore.